Gaetan-LeGac/restic-menu/README.md

 A very simple tool to use restic without any command line.
 The goal is to run incremental backups via cron and restore data where you want and easily.

-Only one repo is supported for now.
+Only one snapshot repo is supported for now.

 ## Install